yunjae2/cotrace/README.md

 ```
 $ LD_PRELOAD=<cotrace directory>/libcotrace.so <executable>
 ```
-The trace results will be saved to `ctx.data` and `obj.data` in binary format.
+The trace results will be saved to `ctx.data` and `obj.data` in binary format in the current directory.

 ## Generating human-friendly results